adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[006][Simple image transforms].md

 }
 ```

-If we don't care about preserving the original image, we can binarize it without having to create a new image in memory.
+If we don't care about preserving the original image data, we can binarize it without having to create a new image in memory.

 ```cpp
 void binarize_simple(GrayImage& src_dst)